NetAppEMEA/hackathon-vol1-deprecated/webapp/README.md

  	$ cd hackathon-vol1/webapp
  	$ docker build -t netapp/webapp .
  	$ docker images
- 	$ docker run -p 8081:8081 netapp/webapp
+ 	$ docker run -it -p 8081:8081 netapp/webapp

-  9. Go to http://DOCKER-MACHINE-IP:8081 and see if it loads.
+ To detach yourself from the container, use the escape sequence CTRL+P followed by CTRL+Q.  9.
+Go to http://DOCKER-MACHINE-IP:8081 and see if it loads.
 Take a picture and see if it loads.

   10. Start hacking.
 Change to manage a different camera (don’t forget to stop your container or run a new one on a different port), or extend the service to allow taking photos from multiple cameras, or whatever.
 Hack!